Your super benefit may contain one or more of the following components:

 If you retire from employment with the Tasmanian public sector after reaching age 60, any restricted non-preserved component of your benefit will become unrestricted non-preserved.

 Any restricted non-preserved component will also become unrestricted non-preserved when you satisfy a condition of release for preserved benefits.

 Benefits that are classified as unrestricted non-preserved may be paid at any time.

 Conditions of release

-Generally all superannuation benefits must be preserved within the superannuation system until you reach your preservation age and retire from the workforce unless you are eligible to apply for the early release of preserved and restricted non-preserved benefits on the grounds of compassionate and/or severe financial hardship.
+Generally all super benefits must be preserved within the super system until you reach your preservation age and retire from the workforce unless you are eligible to apply for the early release of preserved and restricted non-preserved benefits on compassionate grounds and/or severe financial hardship.
 Preserved benefits can also be released on the grounds of total and permanent incapacity and terminal illness.

-For more information on early release of benefits, please read Accessing your super early and Accessing your super early of compassionate grounds or call the RBF Enquiry Line on
+For more information on early release of benefits, please read Accessing your super early and Accessing your super early on compassionate grounds or call the RBF Enquiry Line on

 1800 622 631.